BerkeleyAutomation/dvrk-vismpc/README.md

+*Note: for the IROS 2020 submission, use the IROS branch!
+The master branch is for the RSS submission.*

 # Da Vinci Code for Fabrics and Visual MPC

 This is not for the original smoothing paper.
 For that, [see this code][1].